achien2024/python/README.md

 # python
 Data Science/Machine Learning projects coded in python in juypter notebook

-Data science and machine learning projects done in python
+These are all the projects I have done in python related to data science and machine learning.